lipkerton/SimTranslation/README.md

 + The binary dictionary (maintranslation.trans), which underlies the translation procedure, can be updated (if new translations were added through the SimInTech program).
 To do this, put a new dictionary (maintranslation.trans) in the dictionaries folder, replacing the existing file there.
 Then the program can be launched as usual.
 + After the files you need are translated, the entire list of new translations (which are not in the original SimInTech dictionary) will be displayed in csv files (they are located in the trans_csv_eng/trans_csv_chn folders in support_files_dirs directory); if you want to change any word in the translation, you do not need to look for a file with this word - you just need to go to the dictionaries folder and write the new translation to the file temp_english_dictionary.csv in the format: Russian word;English translation (for Russian-English translations) or to a file temp_chinese_dictionary.csv in the format: English word;Chinese translation (for English-Chinese translations).
 Even if you made a mistake with the value, simply enter a new value into the desired file and the old value will be replaced.
 + So you can freely delete csv-files in trans_csv folders because they need just for observing translations that have been done file by file.

+# Structure #
+1) main.py - GUI, CORE_SETTINGS object construction (PrepParseObj), iter xml files in the input directory, start parsing_xml func;
+2) methods/xml_line_parsing.py - parse xml file, search for tags needed, LineTranslate objects construction (create wordlist of rus words and send it to next step);
+3) methods/translation_chn_eng.py - take a word from wordlist, search for it in dictionaries, translate if it unknown and send it to dictionaries, return translated value to parsing_xml func;
+4) methods/working_with_files_dirs.py - create copies of files and project dirs if needed;
+5) methods/dictionary.py - create/update decoded_dictionary.pkl from dictionaries/chn_base_dictionary.csv